nerel-ds/NEREL-BIO/bio-nne/README.md

 The span-level macro-averaged F1 will be used as an evaluation metric.
 ### Submission format
 According to Codalab rules, the submission format is .zip archive containing only one JSONL file.
 Make sure your archive doesn't have any hidden files, i.e. _.MACOS_).
 Each line in .jsonl file should consist of the predictions for one text from the dev/test set.
+Please note that all of the texts from test set should be in your .jsonl file.
 The format of one JSON line containing the predictions is:
 ```
 {"entities":[[27,39,"CHEM"],[86,92,"DISO"],[109,131,"DISO"],[184,196,"CHEM"],[435,453,"PHYS"],...],
 "id":"25591652_en",